stac-extensions/mlm/CONTRIBUTING.md

 make pre-commit-install
 ```

+## PR submittion

+Before submitting your code please do the following steps:

+1. Add any changes you want
+2. Add tests for the new changes
+3. Edit documentation if you have changed something significant

 You're then ready to run and test your contributions.

-To activate your `virtualenv` run `poetry shell`.

-Want to know more about Poetry?
-Check [its documentation][poetry-docs].

-Poetry's [commands][poetry-cli] let you easily make descriptive python environments
-and run commands in those environments, like:

-- `poetry add numpy@latest`
-- `poetry run pytest`
-- `poetry publish --build`

-etc.

-3. Run linting checks:
+4. Run linting checks:

 ```bash
 make lint-all
 ```

-4. Run `pytest` with
+5. Run `tests` (including your new ones) with

 ```bash
 make test